 Before you apply

-You can self assess your organisation against the inspection criteria.
-Use these templates to see if you are ready to apply.
+You can self evaluate your organisation against the inspection criteria.
+Use this template to see if your centre meets the requirements.

 Applying for inspection (Stage 1)

 You need to download, complete and submit the:

 2. Declaration of legal and regulatory compliance (Word 35KB)